MadBomber/sqa/README.md

+**Dropping this Branch** in favor of a simplistic SQA::DataFrame based upon Hashie::Mash

 # SQA - Simple Qualitative Analysis

 This is a very simplistic set of tools for running technical analysis on a stock portfolio.
 Simplistic means it is not reliable nor intended for any kind of financial use.
 Think of it as a training tool.
 I do.
 Its helping me understand why I need professional help from people who know what they are doing.